truecharts/public/charts/stable/wg-easy/docs/setup-guide.md

 ### Sysctl
 :::note[sysctl]

-This part is not needed for CLustertool setup with TalosOS.
+This part is not needed for Clustertool setup with TalosOS.

 :::
 At some OS's it is required to set two `sysctl` values for proper acces to your local network (LAN).
 Check your OS documentation how this needs to be done.